Zikare/novelai-scenarios/depraved-guild/ReadMe.md

 to 'Brian' but you can to a search and replace in the JSON file or edit it in the introductory text and world info.

+The world info contains entries for a girl that is looking for you, precisely because of your infamy.
+If you want her, first permanently enable the `nokassie` entry in your world info, then, once the random encounter took place (and you accepted her proposal), turn it off and enable the `joinedkassie` entry instead.

 **RTX 3090 / RTX 4090 owners:**

 For the optimal experience, pick a 13B model with the SuperHOT 8K tuning